 And the spirit of cooperation that neighbors bring to putting on a street fair soon becomes directed toward solving chronic neighborhood problems.
 It never fails!
 That's the spirit I would like to see at City Hall...
-Remember, you made the Castro Street Fair what it is, and you can make the City what you want it to be.71 commercial.
+Remember, you made the Castro Street Fair what it is, and you can make the City what you want it to be.71

+The Milk model of street fairs was, at least conceptually, more coalitional than commercial.
 He wanted every neighborhood to have a street fair, not simply to bolster the city's economy via tourism but to foster a web of grassroots collaboration between the city's residents.
-Indeed, Milk was acutely aware of the delicate balance between adding "more fun" to the Castro Street Fair each year and "keeping commercialism under control."72
+Indeed, Milk was acutely aware of the delicate balance between adding "more fun" to the Castro Street Fair each year and "keeping commercialism under control."